-CPARB REAUTHORIZATION COMMITTEE, GCCM COMMITTEE AND JOC COMMITTEE PROPOSED STATUTE CHANGES FOR REAUTHORIZATION BILL - CURRENT AUGUST 11, 2020
+CPARB REAUTHORIZATION COMMITTEE, GCCM COMMITTEE AND JOC COMMITTEE PROPOSED STATUTE CHANGES FOR REAUTHORIZATION BILL - UPDATED from October 8, 2020 meeting CURRENT AUGUST 11, 2020

 Note: These are the edits that are currently recommended by the above committees.
 The changes are shown in track changes to the existing statute rather than the format that will be used for a final bill.
 Additional changes are anticipated for the statute sunset provisions and other changes may be added based on additional review and input during the summer.
 CPARB will have an opportunity to review recommendations regarding the statute expiration provisions and other open items in September, 2020.